Market Overview

 Schools

-Arlington leads on school quality with a 89% average pass rate (rated Excellent) compared to 82% in Springfield.
-Top schools in Arlington include Yorktown High School and Washington-Liberty High School.
-In Springfield, families look to West Springfield High School and Robert E. Lee High School.
+Arlington has a 89% average SOL pass rate; Springfield has 82% (2024 state assessment data).
+Public schools in Arlington include Yorktown High School and Washington-Liberty High School; in Springfield, West Springfield High School and Robert E. Lee High School.
 See Arlington schools | See Springfield schools

 Arlington